jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 (1) In preparing its draft regional marine oil spill contingency plan, a regional council shall ensure that,— (a) the draft plan is consistent with the New Zealand marine oil spill response strategy and the national marine oil spill contingency plan; and
   (b) the draft plan complies with any relevant requirements of the marine protection rules.
-(2) In preparing under section 289 or reviewing under section 290, its draft regional marine oil spill contingency plan, a regional council shall consider the following matters:
+(2) In preparing, under section 289, or reviewing, under section 290, its draft regional marine oil spill contingency plan, a regional council shall consider the following matters:
   (a) the regional marine oil spill contingency plans of regional councils with adjacent regions:
   (b) such other marine oil spill contingency plans as it considers appropriate:
   (c) any regional coastal plan applying to that region and prepared under the Resource Management Act 1991: